evoldoers/biomake/README.md

 Biomake
 =======

-This is a Makefile-like system for managing builds between multiple dependent files.
+This is a [make](https://www.gnu.org/software/make/)-like utility for managing builds (or bioinformatics analysis workflows) between multiple dependent files.
 No knowledge of prolog is necessary; biomake can run off a stripped-down GNU Makefile.
 However, if you're prepared to learn a little Prolog, you can do a lot more.
 And, really, logic